CharlieAlphaFox/BinanceMarginTrader/README.md

 Keeps exception logs of any errors with the Rest API/functions/program written in a file with traceback.

+Gets historical data from the API and organizes it in a dataframe with OCHLV + VWAP and others values to then analize it.

 Identifies the overal bigger picture trend, 1 Hr candls or 2hr candls if sideways to return trend: 'UP', 'DWN' or 'SIDEWYS'

 You can build (and easily write) your own strategy, could be based on Moving averages, MACD, VWAP, combined or etc.